 Ethos offers a range of consulting services including allocation research, risk analysis, benchmarking, and manager assessment.
-These services are provided pursuant to specialized engagements individually negotiated with Ethos's clients based upon their specific needs and objectives.
+These services are provided pursuant to specialized engagements individually negotiated with Ethos' clients based upon their specific needs and objectives.

 In performing its services, Ethos is not required to verify any information received from the client or from the client's other professionals (e.g., attorney, accountant, etc.) and is authorized to rely on such information.
 Ethos may recommend the services of itself, and/or other professionals to implement its recommendations.
 Clients are advised that a conflict of interest exists if Ethos recommends its own services or the services of any of its Advisory Affiliates (as set forth in Item 10).
-The client is under no obligation to act upon any of the recommendations made by Ethos under a consulting engagement or to engage the services of any such recommended professional, including Ethos itself.
-The client retains discretion over all such implementation decisions and is free to accept or reject any of Ethos's recommendations.
-Clients are advised that it remains their responsibility to promptly notify Ethos if there is ever any change in their financial situation or investment objectives for the purpose of reviewing, evaluating, or revising Ethos's previous recommendations and/or services.
+The client is under no obligation to act upon any of the recommended professional, including Ethos itself.
+The client retains discretion over all such implementation decisions and is free to accept or reject any of Ethos' recommendations.
+Clients are advised that it remains their responsibility to promptly notify Ethos if there is ever any change in their financial situation or investment objectives for the purpose of reviewing, evaluating, or revising Ethos' previous recommendations and/or services.